ANUcybernetics/panic/README.md

 ## TODO

-- update all colours & look/feel from old app
+- add ability to specify a replicate version in model info (defaulting to latest if not present)
 - add vestaboards array to %Network{} (could validate based on board names from tokens map - see idea below)
 - when viewing a grid for a running network, initially pull the latest
   @num_grid_slots from the db (based on :genesis_id) and pre-populate the grid slots
 - add "slow down over time" logic to runs
-- add ability to specify a replicate version in model info (defaulting to latest if not present)
 - add QR code view
 - write more tests for the new view things
 - add rolling cookie/URL param to QR code
 - add metadata to prediction (maybe `with` is our friend here?)
 - check that access control works for the network & prediction
 - add `has_many :networks, Panic.Networks.Network` to user
-- **maybe** just have one tokens map per user, which they speficy as JSON or whatever (and therefore we don't need that whole Schema). we'll manually verify the required keys (e.g. Vestaboard could have one extra level of nesting)
+- use an embedded schema for the tokens (Replicate and OpenAI are strings, Vestaboard is map)
 - add network permalinks (look in the history - there's some deleted `router.ex` code in there)
 - add models: